-Mr. Le Houérou previously held leadership positions at the World Bank and the European Bank for Reconstruction and Development.
+Prior to his arrival at IFC, Mr. Le Houérou was Vice President for Policy & Partnerships at the European Bank for Reconstruction and Development in 2015.
+He previously held several leadership positions at the World Bank.
 As the World Bank’s Regional Vice President for South Asia from 2013 to 2015, he designed a new regional strategy, restructured the Bank’s regional portfolio, and more than doubled new lending.
-Earlier, he was Regional Vice President for Europe and Central Asia, where he led the Bank’s effort to mitigate the global economic crisis’s impact on the region.
+He was Regional Vice President for Europe and Central Asia from 2009 to 2013, where he led the Bank’s effort to mitigate the global economic crisis’ impact on the region.

-Mr. Le Houérou has held a number of other key positions at the Bank, including Vice President of Concessional Finance and Global Partnerships; Acting Vice President and Chief Information Officer; Director of Finance and Resource Mobilization; Macro-Fiscal Sector Manager; and Resident Representative in Madagascar.
+He also held other key managerial positions at the Bank, including Vice President of Concessional Finance and Global Partnerships; Acting Vice President and Chief Information Officer; Director of Finance and Resource Mobilization; Macro-Fiscal Sector Manager for Southern Africa and Indian Ocean countries; and Resident Representative in Madagascar.

-Prior to his arrival at IFC, Mr. Le Houérou was Vice President for Policy & Partnerships at the European Bank for Reconstruction and Development.
-He holds an MBA from Columbia University and a Ph.D in Economics from the Institut d'Etudes Politiques de Paris.
+Mr. Le Houérou holds an MBA from Columbia University and a Ph.D in Economics from the Institut d'Etudes Politiques de Paris.